 Opposition is a special event.
 When any planet outside of Earth’s orbit is at or near opposition, Earth comes closest to that planet for the year, and that planet, in turn, shines most brightly in our sky.
 Even at opposition, however, Neptune, the eighth planet outward from the sun, is not all that close and it’s not all that bright.

 In fact, Neptune is the only major solar system planet that’s absolutely not visible to the unaided eye.
 This world is about five times fainter than the dimmest star that you can see on an inky black night.
 You’ll need binoculars (at least) and a detailed sky chart to see Neptune in front of the constellation Aquarius.

 Even at that, it’ll only look like a faint star.
-Many sky watchers will find the faint star Lambda Aquarii with the unaided eye and then star-hop to Neptune.
+Many sky watchers will find the faint star Lambda Aquarii and Phi Aquarii with the unaided eye and then star-hop to Neptune.
+See sky chart below.

 Neptune, the fourth-largest planet, is just a touch smaller than Uranus, the third-largest.
 You’d have to line up four Earths side by side to equal the diameter of either planet.

 Okay, so it’s unlikely you’ll see Neptune unless you have optical aid and a detailed star chart.
 But there are four bright planets in the September 2018 sky.
 Look for Venus and Jupiter low in the west after sunset and for Venus, Mercury and Mars in the east before sunrise.
 Saturn is found in the southern sky at nightfall (or as seen from the Southern Hemisphere: high overhead).